- Duration: 8 days / 7 nights.

 The Valley of the Kings:

 The Valley of the Kings is like a stairway to heaven.
-It is where the best kings and queens of Egypt’s the New Kingdom were laid to rest (1570-1070 BC).
+It is where the best kings and queens of Egypt’s New Kingdom were laid to rest (1570-1070 BC).
 It has 63 tombs with treasures, artifacts, statues, hypnotic decorations, and the remains of pharaohs like Rameses I, II, III, IV, V, VI, VII, IX, and X, Amenhotep I, Hatshepsut, and the famous boy-king Tutankhamun.

 Temple of Hatshepsut:

 Hatshepsut Temple is a great example of beauty and style.
-It was called Djoser-Djeseru (Holy of Holies) and shows the grandeur of the New Kingdom and the vision of Queen Hatshepsut, who was one of the most successful and powerful rulers in ancient Egypt.
+It was called Djoser-Djeseru (Holy of Holies) and shows the grandeur of the new kingdom and the vision of Queen Hatshepsut, who was one of the most successful and powerful rulers in ancient Egypt.
 It was planned in 1479 BC and took 15 years to build.
 Its design is based on the idea of Classical Architecture because it has three levels connected by two wide ramps in the middle.
 It also has some of the most impressive statues, artifacts, and monuments in all of Luxor.

 The Colossi of Memnon are two huge blocks of quartzite sandstone that look like Pharaoh Amenhotep III.
 They stand 18 m (60 ft) tall and weigh 720 tons each (1386-1350).
 The colossi were broken by a big earthquake in 27 BC, but they were put back together in 199 AD.
 During the Greco-Roman era, the statues were very well-known because of The Vocal Memnon.
 This was because the statues sometimes made a singing voice at dawn, which was just the sound of the wind moving through the statue.